 One of the biggest challenges in designing an ADU is making the most of the available space.
 To do this, it’s important to consider every inch of the unit and identify ways to maximize it.

 First, choose floor plans that minimize single-use space.
-Any hallways should either be minimized or also serve as workspace for a laundry, for instance.
+Minimize hallways, or design them to serve as workspace for a laundry.
 One popular approach to minimizing single-use space is through an open-concept design.
 This means that multiple rooms serve dual purposes, such as a living room that doubles as a guest room.

 Similarly, a kitchen island can be used as a dining table, and a Murphy bed can be stored away during the day to create a more open living space.
 Ottomans with built-in storage can serve as both a footrest and a place to store extra blankets or pillows.
 By eliminating the need for dedicated spaces, you can make the most of the square footage in your ADU.